lowRISC/opentitan/doc/ug/install_instructions/index.md

 ### Install Xilinx Vivado

 _**Vivado Version:** The recommendation is to use Vivado {{< tool_version "vivado" >}}.
-The following instructions have been tested with Vivado 2020.1.
+The following instructions have been tested with Vivado 2020.2.
+Some screenshots are generated from Vivado 2020.1, but the installation process has not changed.
 Vivado 2019.1 and all its minor updates are not compatible with this project._

 Vivado can be installed in two ways: either through an "All OS installer Single-File Download", or via the "Linux Self Extracting Web Installer".